Overview

 Feature Contact Centers Call Centers

-Channels Handles phone, email, chat, social media Primarily phone-based inquiries
+Channels Handles phone, email, chat, and social media Primarily phone-based inquiries

 Omnichannel support Offers seamless omnichannel support Limited to voice communication